-Quantum computers promise to solve otherwise intractable problems in optimization [24], factorization [72], or quantum simulation [34, 61].
-However, the reliable operation of quantum processing units (QPUs) is extremely challenging, as the same properties that could lead to computational benefits are also the main reason for uncontrollable noise and statedecoherence during a quantum computation on a QPU[63].
+Quantum computers promise to solve otherwise intractable problems in optimization [22], factorization [78], or quantum simulation [36, 66].
+However, the reliable operation of quantum processing units (QPUs) is extremely challenging, as the same properties that could lead to computational benefits are also the main reason for uncontrollable noise and state-decoherence during a quantum computation on a QPU[69].
 This still severely limits the number of qubits and operations we can run within the same quantum program.

-Gate virtualization (GV) has recently been proposed to scale the size of quantum programs running with high fidelity on small and noisy QPUs [44].
-This technique virtualizes binary qubit gates by sampling the gate with single qubit operations instead.
-Theoretical work shows that GV allows quantum circuits to be optimized to scale and improve fidelity in two different dimensions: First, quantum circuits can be decomposed into multiple smaller circuit fragments to run on small QPUs [44, 60, 62], and second, circuit depth can be reduced to increase overall fidelity [10, 89].
+Gate virtualization (GV) has recently been proposed to scale the size of quantum programs running with high fidelity on small and noisy QPUs [47].
+This technique virtualizes two-qubit qubit gates by executing a predefined set of single-qubit operations instead, and reconstructs the result of the original circuit via classical postprocessing.
+Theoretical work shows that GV allows quantum circuits to be optimized to scale and improve fidelity in two different dimensions: First, quantum circuits can be decomposed into multiple smaller circuit fragments to run on small QPUs [47, 65, 67], and second, circuit depth can be reduced to increase overall fidelity [8, 95].